 For starters, in engineering professor Barbara Oakley’s book A Mind for Numbers, Oakley suggests applying spaced repetition.
 Instead of spending long hours in the library, she advises shorter, more frequent study sessions that are spread out over weeks, not days.

 This kind of slow, deliberate learning allows your brain to get a firm grasp of each concept and more importantly, the connections between them.

 To truly be a master of your tools, you need to learn how to adapt them to different situations.

-To truly say that you’ve mastered a chunk of math, you need to see through beyond problems.
-You need to know which formula or process to use in a heartbeat.
+Similarly, to truly say that you’ve mastered a chunk of math, you need to see through the problems and know which formula or process to use in a heartbeat.

 “I don’t believe in the idea that there are a few peculiar people capable of understanding math, and the rest of the world is normal.
 Math is a human discovery, and it’s no more complicated than humans can understand.”

 Getting better at math is simple but not easy.